Discover Retail Paradise

 7/21 Queen Street, Auckland CBD

-The shopping experience at newly-opened Commercial Bay in the CBD is uncommonly pleasant.
-The elevated sky terrace has beautiful views of the surrounding glass skyscrapers and harbour, the stores are a sublime mix of luxury and boutique brands that make for compelling peeking around along, and there is plenty of cute coffee spots to hand out.
+The shopping experience at the newly opened Commercial Bay in the CBD is uncommonly pleasant.
+The elevated sky terrace has beautiful views of the surrounding glass skyscrapers and harbour.
+The stores are a sublime mix of luxury and boutique brands that make for compelling peeking around along, and there are plenty of cute coffee spots to hand out.
 Two of our favourite CBD cafes are even located here.

-It’s an especially useful destination for gift-hunting, because there are tons of unusual opportunities to buy things other than clothing (not so at all malls), and many stores you won’t find anywhere else in Aotearoa.
+It’s an especially useful destination for gift-hunting because there are many unusual opportunities to buy things other than clothing (not so at all malls), and many stores you won’t find anywhere else in Aotearoa.
 Ever-popular Dutch clothing store Scotch & Soda recently opened a fun flagship here, as did Aussie bootmaker R.M.
-Williams and American Calvin Klein (which apparently sells more than just the underwear we keep seeing Justin Bieber in).
+Williams and American Calvin Klein (which sells more than just the underwear we keep seeing Justin Bieber in).

-There’s Creative & Brave, an entire shop dedicated to representing local makers, artists and designers; Città selling a carefully curated edit of textiles, furniture and lighting and Harbour Eats has just about every kind of food gift imaginable.
+There’s Creative & Brave, an entire shop dedicated to representing local makers, artists, and designers; Città sells a carefully curated edit of textiles, furniture, and lighting; and Harbour Eats has just about every kind of food gift imaginable.
 Aēsop, Aotea Made, and Ecoya cover the pretty, nice-smelling self-care treat categories.
 At night, there are hip spots like the vibrant mezcal and tequila bar Ghost Donkey and modern NZ fine dining at Ahi.

 Auckland’s newest retail, hospitality and commercial district, Commercial Bay is the shopping mall of the future, and one place we are utterly obsessed with.